 - Planning and facilitating effective meetings.

 - Other duties as assigned, including but not limited to assisting Education and Community staff as needed, supporting company-wide educational and community initiatives and related communications, pre-concert and concert duty, etc.

-- A minimum of two years’ experience working in the field of arts administration.
+- A minimum of three years experience working in the field of arts administration.

-- Attention to detail; highly organized; excellent self-time management.
+- Fanatical attention to detail; highly organized; excellent time management.

 - Professional proficiency in Microsoft Office Suite, including PowerPoint.

 - Professional experience in an arts organization working in the field of music education.